-Dosing for patients with non-transfusiondependent thalassemia (NTDT)
+Exjade® dispersible tablets dosing for patients with non-transfusion-dependent thalassemia (NTDT)

-- Recommended initial dose: 10 mg/kg/day body weight1 - Doses >20 mg/kg/day are not recommended1 - Only one course of treatment with Exjade is recommended for patients with NTDT1 - Monitor your patients regularly to ensure proper treatment1
+- Recommended initial dose: 10 mg/kg/day body weight - Doses >20 mg/kg/day are not recommended - Only one course of treatment with Exjade is recommended for patients with NTDT - Monitor your patients regularly to ensure proper treatment

-Exjade [] (deferasirox) starting dose and dose adjustment for patients with non-transfusion-dependent thalassemia 1 INITIATE chelation therapy UP-TITRATE to achieve goal when necessary Monitor monthly DOWN-TITRATE to avoid overchelation Monitor monthly STOP chelation therapy once goal has been achieved 10 mg/kg/day Increase in increments of 5 to 10 mg/kg up to a maximum dose of 20 mg/kg/day for adult patients and 10 mg/kg/ day for pediatric patients Decrease dose to 10 mg/kg/day Retreatment is not recommended for patients with NTDT LIC≥5 mg Fe/g dw OR SF consistently >800 μg/l LIC ≥7 mg Fe/g dw OR SF consistently >2000 μg/l5 LIC <7 mg Fe/g dw OR SF consistently ≤2000 μg/l GOAL LIC <3 mg Fe/g dw OR SF consistently <300 μg/l dw, dry weight.
+Exjade (deferasirox) dispersible tablets starting dose and dose adjustment for patients with non-transfusion-dependent thalassemia INITIATE therapy a UP-TITRATE to achieve target DOWN-TITRATE to avoid STOP therapy once target 10 mg/kg/day when necessary a,b Increase in increments overchelation Decrease dose to has been achieved Retreatment is not of 5 to 10 mg/kg/day up to a maximum dose of 20 mg/kg/day for adult patients and 10 mg/kg/ day for pediatric patients 10 mg/kg/day or less recommended for patients with NTDT LIC ≥5 mg Fe/g dw OR SF consistently >800 μg/l LIC ≥7 mg Fe/g dw OR SF consistently >2000 μg/l LIC <7 mg Fe/g dw OR SF consistently ≤2000 μg/l GOAL LIC <3 mg Fe/g dw OR SF consistently <300 μg/l dw, dry weight.

-^aDoses above 20 mg/kg/day are not recommended for patients with NTDT.
-In patients in whom LIC was not assessed and SF is \leq 2000 μg/l, dosing should not exceed 10 mg/kg.
+aDoses above 20 mg/kg/day are not recommended for patients with NTDT.
+In patients in whom LIC was not assessed and SF is ≤2000 μg/l, dosing should not exceed 10 mg/kg/day.

-^bIn addition, a dose increase should only be considered if the patient is tolerating the medicinal product well.
+bIn addition, a dose increase should only be considered if the patient is tolerating the medicinal product well.

-Pediatric NTDT patients1
+Pediatric NTDT patients

-In pediatric patients, dosing should not exceed 10 mg/kg.
-LIC should be monitored every 3 months when SF is \leq 800 μg/l in order to avoid overchelation.1
+In pediatric patients, dosing should not exceed 10 mg/kg/day.
+LIC should be monitored every 3 months when SF is $\leq$ 800 μg/l in order to avoid overchelation.

 WARNING: Data in children with NTDT are very limited.
-As a consequence, Exjade therapy should be closely monitored to detect side effects and to follow iron burden in the pediatric population.
-In addition, before administering Exjade to heavily iron-overloaded children with NTDT, the physician should be aware that the consequences of long-term exposure in such patients are currently not known.1
+As a consequence, deferasirox therapy should be closely monitored to detect side effects and to follow iron burden in the pediatric population.
+In addition, before administering deferasirox to heavily iron-overloaded children with NTDT, the physician should be aware that the consequences of long-term exposure in such patients are currently not known.

-Considerations for treatment interruption of Exjade[®] (deferasirox)1
+Considerations for treatment interruption of deferasirox

-Consideration Treatment interruption conditions SF Consistently <500 μg/l (in transfusional iron overload) or <300 μg/l (in NTDT syndromes) Serum creatinine Adult and pediatric: after dose reduction, remains >33% above baseline and/or CrCl <lln 90="" and<br="" min)-also="" ml="" patient="" refer="" renal="" specialist="" to="">consider biopsy</lln> Proteinuria Persistent abnormality-also refer patient to renal specialist and con- sider biopsy Tubular markers Abnormalities in levels of tubular markers and/or if clinically indicated- also refer patient to renal specialist and consider biopsy (also consider dose reduction) Serum transaminase Persistent and progressive increase in liver enzyme Metabolic acidosis Development of metabolic acidosis SJS or any other severe skin reaction Suspicion of reaction: discontinue immediately and do not reintroduce Hypersensitivity reactions Occurrence of reaction: discontinue and institute appropriate medical intervention.
+Consideration Treatment interruption conditions SF Consistently <500 μg/l (in transfusional iron overload) or <300 μg/l (in NTDT syndromes) Serum creatinine Adult and pediatric: after dose reduction, remains >33% above baseline and/or CrCl <lln (90 ml/min)-also refer patient to renal specialist and consider biopsy</lln Proteinuria Persistent abnormality-also refer patient to renal specialist and consider biopsy Tubular markers Abnormalities in levels of tubular markers and/or if clinically indicated-also refer patient to renal specialist and consider biopsy (also consider dose reduction) Serum transaminase (ALT and AST) Persistent and progressive increase in liver enzyme Metabolic acidosis Development of metabolic acidosis SJS, TEN, or any other severe skin reaction (eg, DRESS) Suspicion of reaction: discontinue immediately and do not reintroduce Hypersensitivity reactions Occurrence of reaction: discontinue and institute appropriate medical intervention.
 Do not reintroduce in patients who have experienced a hypersensitivity reaction due to the risk of anaphylactic shock Vision and hearing Disturbances during the treatment (also consider dose reduction) Unexplained cytopenia Development of unexplained cytopenia

-LLN, lower limit of normal; SJS, Stevens-Johnson syndrome.
+DRESS, drug reaction with eosinophilia and systemic symptoms; LLN, lower limit of normal; SJS, Stevens-Johnson syndrome; TEN, toxic epidermal necrolysis.

-Monitoring recommendations for patients prior to and during Exjade[®] (deferasirox) treatment1
+Monitoring recommendations for patients prior to and during deferasirox treatment